buddhist-uni/buddhist-uni.github.io/_content/papers/travels-and-poems-matsuo-basho_vargo-lars.md

 chapter: 7
 ---

-> Bashô was a sensitive poet whose values were firmly founded in Buddhist, Confucian, and Daoist thought.
-Bashô, although having seriously studied Zen, was never a monk belonging to a monastery, but he often dressed as priest and often stayed at temples and shrines.
+> Bashō was a sensitive poet whose values were firmly founded in Buddhist, Confucian, and Daoist thought.
+Bashō, although having seriously studied Zen, was never a monk belonging to a monastery, but he often dressed as a priest and often stayed at temples and shrines.

-This chapter, from [Songs on the Road](https://uplopen.com/books/e/10.16993/bbi), explores Matsuo Bashô, the 17th-century poet and haiku originator, focusing on his travel-account Oku no hosomichi.
-The journey aimed to connect with nature, write poetry, and visit Buddhist temples and legends.
-Bashô's poems are interspersed throughout.
+Matsuo Bashō was a 17th-century, Edo poet and a true master of the Haiku form.
+His [*Oku no Hosomichi*](https://en.m.wikipedia.org/wiki/Oku_no_Hosomichi) (*The Narrow Road to the Interior*): is one of the most celebrated, religious travelogues ever written.